jeffreysorgen/golf-club-sensors/EnablingBLE.md

 2. The device sends Ready/Resting depending on a threshold in the code
 3. Accelerometer value is sent in the form of a **_hex_** (don't know if this matters yet)
 4. I used UUIDs in their long form as constants [_(Notes about UUID)_](activity.md#uuid-info)
-5. I don't know if I could use a shorter form of UUID like "180C" or "300a"
+5. Started to use a shorter, 16-bit form of UUID like "ffe0" and "ffe1"

 #